Treyarch/anime-metada/readme.md

 - Script recursively walks through the main anime folder and all subfolders
 - Looks for "tvshow.nfo" files which contain metadata for each anime series
+- Can also process episode NFO files for MPAA rating management

 2. Metadata Extraction